rzr/fediverse-action/README.md

 ### Join fediverse

--   If you didn\'t before register to an instance of mastodon network:
+-   If you didn't before register to an instance of mastodon network:
     -   example: <https://mastodon.social>
 -   Once registered, go to settings page to create an application:
     -   example: <https://mastodon.social/settings/profile>
--   Go to \"Settings\" / \"Development\" / \"New Application\"
+-   Go to "Settings" / "Development" / "New Application"
     -   example: <https://mastodon.social/settings/applications/new>
 -   Fill application name: mastodon-lite (or anything else), ignore other fields
 -   Submit to generate application
     -   example: <https://mastodon.social/settings/applications>
--   Go to application details and note \"access token\"
+-   Go to application details and note "access token"
-    -   example: \"B4DC0D-DeadBeef1BadCode-1TODO~1TODOtodoTODO~\"
+    -   example: "B4DC0D-DeadBeef1BadCode-1TODO~1TODOtodoTODO~"

 ### Add secret to github

 -   From your project page:
     -   <https://github.com/$%7Borg%7D/$%7Bproject%7D/settings/secrets>
--   Add new secret with name \"MASTODON~ACCESSTOKEN~\" and the previous encoded string as value.
+-   Add new secret with name "MASTODON~ACCESSTOKEN~" and the previous encoded string as value.

 ### Commit config file